Gaelic warfare: Adaptations

-Andrew de Moray is credited with using the Schiltron early on in the campaign but he died shortly after sustaining a mortal injury at the Battle of Stirling Bridge.
+Andrew de Moray is credited with using the Schiltron early on in the campaign, but he died shortly after sustaining a mortal injury at the Battle of Stirling Bridge.

 In early engagements, like when Schiltrons were used by William Wallace at the Battle of Falkirk, the immobile Phalanx-like formations proved vulnerable to the English Longbowmen without adequate cavalry support.
 But the Scots learned from this and by the time Edward II met the Scots at Bannockburn, Robert the Bruce had adapted the Schiltron and turned it into a more mobile offensive formation (much like the later Pike Square of continental fame).
 With these tight mobile formations and adequate cavalry support.
 The Scots were able to use this innovative adaptation to pin the English heavy horse against the Bannockburn on the second day of the Battle of Bannockburn and routed the army of Edward II of England paving the way for eventual Scottish Independence.

-Standards and Music
+Standards and music

 Many Gaelic clans each had their own distinct cultures, symbols, heraldry, flags and battle standards.
 Wind instruments such as hollowed-out bull horns were often carried into battle by Chieftains or War leaders and used as a means to rally men into combat.
-Bagpipes would eventually gain popularity among Gaelic clans and replaced other rallying instruments such as the blowing horn or carnyx, it can be attributed as being used from as early on as the 14th century.
-Most notably the Great Irish Warpipes which would go on to be used by Gaelic mercenaries in European conflicts and would eventually develop into ceremonial instruments.
+Bagpipes would eventually gain popularity among Gaelic clans and replace other rallying instruments such as the blowing horn or carnyx, and it can be attributed to being used from as early as the 14th century.
+Most notably, the Great Irish Warpipes, which would go on to be used by Gaelic mercenaries in European conflicts and would eventually develop into ceremonial instruments.
 Bagpipes have since become an important symbol of Gaelic culture as a whole.
 With both the Uilleann pipes and the Great Highland Bagpipe playing important roles in the culture of their respective nations.